Edgewater Towers

-Edgewater Towers is a high rise apartment block located in the suburb of St Kilda in Melbourne, Australia.
-The building, completed in 1961, was Melbourne's first, high rise residential apartment block and the tallest in Victoria until Domain Park Flats was completed in 1962.
-The building was designed by émigré architect Mordechai Benshemesh who designed many multi-storey buildings in St Kilda and Elwood.
-Edgewater Towers is considered to be Benshemesh's most iconic design.
+Edgewater Towers is a high-rise apartment building in St Kilda, Melbourne, Australia.
+Completed in 1961, it was Melbourne's first high-rise residential apartment block, and the tallest in Victoria until the completion of Domain Park Flats in 1962.
+The building was designed by émigré architect Mordechai Benshemesh, who designed numerous multi-storey buildings in St Kilda and Elwood.
+Edgewater Towers is regarded as one of Benshemesh's most notable works.
+The building is 44 m tall and has 13 storeys.

-Edgewater Towers stands at 44 m tall (architectural), 39 m tall (to the roof), and 13 storeys tall.